 Typically, the Compensation Committee meets at least quarterly and with greater frequency if necessary.
-The agenda for each meeting is usually developed by the Chairperson of the Compensation Committee, in consultation with the Chief Executive Officer, Chief Human Resources Officer and the Company's compensation consultant.
+The agenda for each meeting is usually developed by the Chairperson of the Compensation Committee, in consultation with the Chief Executive Officer, Chief People and Administration Officer and the Company's compensation consultant.
 The Compensation Committee meets regularly in executive session.
 However, from time to time, various members of management and other employees as well as outside advisors or consultants may be invited by the Compensation Committee to make presentations, to provide financial or other background information or advice or to otherwise participate in Compensation Committee meetings.
-The Chief Executive Officer may not participate in, or be present during, any deliberations or determinations of the Compensation Committee regarding his compensation or individual performance objectives.
+Pursuant to the charter of the Compensation Committee, the Chief Executive Officer may not participate in, or be present during, any deliberations or determinations of the Compensation Committee regarding his compensation or individual performance objectives.
 The charter of the Compensation Committee grants the Compensation Committee full access to all books, records, facilities and personnel of the Company.
 In addition, under the charter, the Compensation Committee has the authority to obtain, at the expense of the Company, advice and assistance from compensation consultants and internal and external legal, accounting or other advisors and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
 The Compensation Committee has direct responsibility for the oversight of the work of any consultants or advisers engaged for the purpose of advising the Committee.
 In particular, the Compensation Committee has the sole authority to retain, in its sole discretion, compensation consultants to assist in its evaluation of executive and director compensation, including the authority to approve the consultant's reasonable fees and other retention terms.
 Under the charter, the Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other adviser to the Compensation Committee, other than in-house legal counsel and certain other types of advisers, only after taking into consideration six factors, prescribed by the SEC and Nasdaq, that bear upon the adviser's independence; however, there is no requirement that any adviser be independent.

-In 2020, the Compensation Committee engaged an independent compensation consultant, Radford, an Aon Hewitt company ("Radford"), to advise the Company on executive and director compensation matters.
+In 2021, the Compensation Committee engaged an independent compensation consultant, Radford, an Aon Hewitt company ("Radford"), to advise the Company on executive and director compensation matters.
 Radford reports directly to the Compensation Committee and coordinates with our management for data collection and job matching for our executive officers.
-During 2020, Radford specifically advised the Compensation Committee regarding executive and director pay levels, including both cash and equity; review and analysis of market practice for option granting policy and overall strategy; and other compensation matters as requested throughout the year.
-To assist in determining executive compensation in 2020, Radford and the Compensation Committee reviewed a peer group of publicly traded companies in the life sciences industry at a stage of development, market capitalization, and size comparable to the Company.
+During 2021, Radford specifically advised the Compensation Committee regarding executive and director pay levels, including both cash and equity; review and analysis of market practice for option granting policy and overall strategy; and other compensation matters as requested throughout the year, including Mr. Gergen's transition to Chief Executive Officer and Dr. Ostertag's transition to Executive Chairman which became effective in February 2022.
+To assist in determining executive compensation in 2021, Radford and the Compensation Committee reviewed a peer group of publicly traded companies in the life sciences industry at a stage of development, market capitalization, and size comparable to the Company.
 The Compensation Committee believed that these companies were generally comparable to the Company and that the Company competed with these companies for executive talent.